 The Jazz have already shown the ability to be a great defensive team, ranking eighth last season in defensive rating and first the year before post-All-Star break.
 The question for the team is now trying to find a way to build an above-average offense, and some of the concepts Snyder has brought to the team can be seen in the numbers already, and those things should transfer over to success.

 Despite playing two traditional bigs at all times, Utah ranked 12th in three-point rate on the season.
 Hill is a very good stand-still shooter from deep, and having Joe Johnson allows Snyder to experiment with some small-ball lineups that should be loaded with shooting threats.
 Tactically, Snyder’s offense is as solid as any in the league, built on constant cutting, player motion and ball movement.
 Utah ranked first in passes per game last year, and the team also had the second highest ratio of corner three-pointers.
 A key metric for the Jazz is their ratio between offensive rebounding (an advantage they want to exploit with two bigs on the court) and allowing transition points, and the team ranked among the best in both categories last year.

 You can find Mika Honkasalo on Twitter @mhonkasalo.

-Analytics, Billy Donovan, Coaching, Dwayne Casey, Erik Spoelstra, Featured, Frank Vogel, Luke Walton, Michael Malone, Mike D'Antoni, Quin Snyder, Stan Van Gundy, Top, Tyronn Lue, Houston Rockets, Los Angeles Lakers
+Analytics, Billy Donovan, Coaching, Dwayne Casey, Erik Spoelstra, Frank Vogel, Luke Walton, Michael Malone, Mike D'Antoni, Quin Snyder, Stan Van Gundy, Top, Tyronn Lue, Houston Rockets, Los Angeles Lakers